AlpinistPanda/continuous-control/Report.md

 Output:
 ```

-The output of actor model is used by mean parameter of normal distribution.
+In the simulator, the agent takes an action from the distribution randomly.
-When agent plays in simulator, actor draws actions from distribution at random.
+After the actions the agent updates the model and it returns likelihood of
-When agent updates model based on actions already drew from the model,
+actions of distribution.
-actor returns likelihood of actions of distribution.
+The average of the normal distribution uses the output of the actor model.
+Also
-(Variance parameters of normal distribution are also model parameters)
+variance parameters of normal distribution is one of the model parameters. output

-Because output of agents fluctuates based on normal distribution, agent can reach
+of the agents changes depending on the normal distribution, the agent can find
-optimal parameters in the balance between exploration and exploitation.
+an optimal place in between exploration and exploitation.

-PPO is the policy-based method derived from **TRPO (Trust Region Policy Optimization)**.
+PPO is a policy based model that has a balance between ease of implementation, sample complexity and ease of tuning.
-PPO calculates gradient based on policy likelihood ratio between old one and updated new one.
+https://openai.com/blog/openai-baselines-ppo/.
+It tries to compute and update for each step that minimizes the cost function
-PPO uses clipping for likelihood ratios to prevent gradient explosion.
+while making sure that deviation from the previous policy is small.
+Which is good balance of exploration and exploitation.

-GAE is the method to calculate "generalized advantage", which balance
+GAE is the method for measuring "generalized advantage", which balance
 between TD-error and discounted sum of rewards.
-In this implementations, advantage is calculated based on GAE.
+In this project, advantage is calculated based on GAE.

 Hyper-parameters